BrindleDigital/rentfetch/readme.txt

 = 0.13.0 =

-* After initial review for the WordPress plugin repo, adjusting code to match WordPress code standards
+* After initial review for the WordPress plugin repo, adjusting code to match WordPress code standards (this is s substantial code review)
 * Adding to the single-floorplans.php template
 * Adding nonces throughout where appropriate
 * Rechecking all of the filters and making some logic adjustments